Poison Centers Report Rise in Preteen Medication Injuries

 Poison Centers Report Rise in Pre-Teen Medication Injuries

-New poison center data warns an increasing number of children are suffering injuries from medication exposures, primarily driven by teens attempting suicide and self-harm.
+New data from poison control centers throughout the U.S. raises serious concerns about an increasing number of children who are suffering injuries caused by medication exposures, which appears to be primarily driven by teens attempting suicide and self-harm.

-According to findings published in the journal Pediatrics on September 8, the number of self-harm injuries reported to the American Association of Poison Control Centers has increased by more than 300% in the past 20 years.
+According to a report published in the journal Pediatrics on September 8, the number of self-harm injuries reported to the American Association of Poison Control Centers has increased by more than 300% in the past 20 years.

 More than half a million children suffer from medication poisonings each year, according to poison center data from 2015.
 Three-quarters of poisonings were among young children between the ages of 1 and 4 years, who became sick after accidentally ingesting harmful medications.